Barabasi-Lab/Geneformer-NetworkMedicine/README.md

 **format_sci Parameters**:

 * data : Path, str.
 The path of the data csv file
-* save_file: str, defaut None.
-The title of the output png/svg file for ROC/TPR curves.
-If set to None, will not be saved.
 * PR : bool, default False.
 Whether the precision/recall (True) or RoC (False) should be used
 * equalize : bool, default True.
 Whether the labels should be equalized.
 * token_dictionary : Path, default Path('geneformer/token_dictionary.pkl').
 Path to token conversion pickled dictionary.